 Submit a complaint to the Student Conduct and Community Standards Office.
 Investigate student violations of the Code of Conduct.
 Overseen by the Dean of Students Office.

-Report non-emergency incidents involving students, employees of the college, or members of the community.
-This does not initiate a formal complaint process, law enforcement process, or any conduct administrative actions; however, it enables the college to better understand the number of types of such incidents occurring on or near campus.
+Report non-emergency incidents involving students, employees of the university, or members of the community.
+This does not initiate a formal complaint process, law enforcement process, or any conduct administrative actions; however, it enables the university to better understand the number of types of such incidents occurring on or near campus.
 Overseen by the Institutional Effectiveness Office.

 Students, employees, and third parties: File a complaint of discrimination based on race, color, national origin, religion, creed, age, disability, sex, gender identity, sexual orientation, familial status, pregnancy, predisposing genetic characteristics, military status, domestic violence victim status, or criminal conviction.
 Overseen by the Equity and Campus Diversity Office.